ccn-platform/ccn-backend/legal/terms.customer.md

 These terms are governed and interpreted in accordance with the laws of the United Republic of Tanzania.

+The platform itself does not act as the lender and does not receive loan repayments unless otherwise specified.

 Final

 By continuing to use the app and its services, the customer confirms that: